PavanSeetham/Nowcast_India_GDP/README.md

 The notebook 'dfm_india.ipynb' contains the main analsysis.
 It contains quick explanations along with code.

+The pdf file 'Nowcasting_Summary_results.pdf' conatins a quick summary of the results of the emperical excercise.

 The pdf file 'Nowcasting.pdf' contains a presentation reviewing the paper by Bhadury et. al